davebenson/doom4-walkthrough/README.md

 After this, jump onto the crates at the end of the landing bay, and jump the chasm.

 At the end of this area, you may catch a glance of the Field Drone flying away to the right.
-But go left to an area with Health and Armor, and the second Codex Entry "Environments / The UAC".
+But go left to an area with Health and Armor, and the second CODEX ENTRY "Environments / The UAC".

 ## Mission 1: Fight: Just Across the Chasm
 Go back, and to the right where you saw the Field Drone; it's floating right ahead.
 Interact with it:  I tend to get Explosive Shot as it makes an upcoming challenge easier, but it isn't necessary.

 You will come across some The Possesseds worshipping a corpse.
 There are 3 Possessed Soldiers around in the peripheries as well, and they will be join in the fun by some Imps that'll spawn, potentially close to you.

-After killing them, Checkpoint.
+After killing them, CHECKPOINT.

 ## Mission 1: Fight: Pre Entranceway Area
 This canyon can be approached in two ways: (1) go directly up the canyon, (2) back up and ascend some cliffs (there's a Health), cross over the canyon on a land bridge, then turn left and climb up a yellow metal wall.

 Either way, expect 5+ Imps (plus some The Possesseds).

-Checkpoint.
+CHECKPOINT.

 You should see a suit of Armor on a small plateau.
 Just before that, at the canyon's bottom, look around for a small backfacing greenlit "secret" tunnel.
 It leads to a cliff with SECRET 1.3 to "Imp Model, Classicguy".